The 3 Tiers of ERP Explained: Definition and Examples

 What is Two-Tier ERP?

 Two-tier ERP refers to the practice of mixing ERP from two different tiers for different business purposes.
 Specifically, the idea is to take a Tier 1 ERP system at the corporate level while allowing subsidiaries or divisions within the company to operate using a different Tier 2 ERP solution.
-This can provide budgetary savings by cutting down on the total number of user licenses for the larger products.
+This can provide budgetary savings by reducing the total number of user licenses for the larger products.

 An ERP trend in recent years has been mixing ERP from any level to create a customized, hybrid system.
 Smaller and mid-size companies can get by by mixing Tier 2 and Tier 3 solutions to essentially equal the functionality of a Tier 1 product.